Doonside - Woodcroft

 Income analysis reveals strong economic positioning, with the area outperforming 60% of locations assessed nationally by AreaSearch

-AreaSearch's latest postcode level ATO data for financial year 2022 indicates that income in Doonside - Woodcroft is below the national average.
+AreaSearch's latest postcode level ATO data for financial year 2022 shows that income in Doonside - Woodcroft is below the national average.
 The median income is $53,318 and the average income stands at $60,059.
 This contrasts with Greater Sydney's figures of a median income of $56,994 and an average income of $80,856.
 Based on Wage Price Index growth of 12.61% since financial year 2022, current estimates would be approximately $60,041 (median) and $67,632 (average) as of September 2025.
 From the 2021 Census, household income ranks at the 66th percentile ($2,004 weekly), while personal income sits at the 38th percentile.
 Income brackets indicate that 35.4% of the community earns between $1,500 and $2,999 (8,469 individuals).
 This is consistent with broader trends across the broader area showing 30.9% in the same category.
-High housing costs consume 17.2% of income, but strong earnings place disposable income at the 64th percentile.
+High housing costs consume 17.2% of income, but strong earnings still place disposable income at the 64th percentile.
 The area's SEIFA income ranking places it in the 5th decile.

 Frequently Asked Questions - Income